-Given a list of common or scientific names, check that they appear in the official eBird taxonomy and convert them all to scientific names, common names, or species codes.
+Given a list of common or scientific names, or species codes, check that they appear in the official eBird taxonomy and convert them all to scientific names, common names, or species codes.
 Un-matched species are returned as NA.

 ebird_species(